 Current and upcoming CReAM Visitors

-Clément is visiting CReAM from September 2014 to December 2014.
+Sebastian is visiting CReAM from July to December 2015.

 Krista is a PhD candidate in economics at Aalto University.

 Her current areas of interests are empirical labour economics and applied microeconomics with focus on topics such as health outcomes of policy changes.
 In her current project she studies the effect of smoking bans on birth outcomes.
 She is also working with a project examining the effect of parental job loss on children’s health and cognitive and non-cognitive skills over the life cycle.
 In addition, she is interested in the gender differences in risk uncertainty and the resulting differences in outcomes in the labour market.

 Krista is visiting CReAM from January until December 2015.

 Ragnhild is a PhD student at the University of Oslo and the Frisch Centre.
 Her research field is labor economics and her main interest is how welfare systems affect worker behavior.
 She is currently working on a project about the intergenerational transfer of benefit dependency and another project about group interactions and absence behavior.

 Ragnhild is visiting CReAM from January to December 2015.